coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-08-check-if-linkedlist-contains-an-element.md

 ---
 layout: post
-title: "How To Check If LinkedList Contains An ELement?"
+title: "How To Check If LinkedList Contains The ELement?"
 author: gaurav
 categories: [Collections, LinkedList]
 toc: true